OlivierLD/ROB/raspberry-sailor/MUX-implementations/RESTNavServer/README.md

 ```bash
  $ ../../../gradlew [--no-daemon] shadowJar
 ```
-Then you have a small menu to get started:
+Then you have a small menu to get started (with some publication options):
 ```bash
 $ ./menu.sh
 ```